Supersheep50/jons-videogame-news/README.md

 To host my database, I used ElephantSQL.

-The instructions to create a new account can be[found here](https://code-institute-students.github.io/deployment-docs/02-elephantsql/elephantsql-01-sign-up), provided by Code Institute.
+The instructions to create a new account can be [found here](https://code-institute-students.github.io/deployment-docs/02-elephantsql/elephantsql-01-sign-up), provided by Code Institute.

 Once you have created an account:
 - Log in to ElephantSQL to access your dashboard.